Father Wound and Family Constellations

 The Nervous System and Masculine Energy

-Children growing up around fear, anger, unpredictability, or emotional distance may develop chronic nervous system activation around masculine energy or authority.
+Children growing up around fear, anger, unpredictability, or distance may develop chronic nervous system activation around masculine energy or authority.

 This may appear later as: